MochaLanguage/Mocha-Python/docs.md

 ### Arrays
 #### Methods
 Setting: `set` to initialize an array with values.
 Inserting: `ins` to insert an element at a specific index.
 Appending: `app` to add an element to the end of the array.
 Popping: `pop` to remove an element at a specific index.
 Length: `len` to get the number of elements in the array.
 Getting: `get` to retrieve an element by index.

 #### Example
 ```
 var arr colors set ["red" "green" "blue"]
 var arr colors ins "yellow" 2
+out colors
+out "\n"
 var arr colors app "purple"
 var arr colors pop 1
+out colors
+out "\n"
-var int colorsLength len colors
+var arr colorsLength len colors
-var str firstColor get colors 1
+var arr firstColor get colors 1
 out colors
 out "\n"
 out colorsLength